 On the other, you’ve got the Tate Modern, which has a whole host of incredible modern art installations and a pretty epic view from atop the Turbine Hall.
-Add in exhibitions on Frida Kahlo, the Titanic and more and you’ve got one hell of a lot of choice.
+Add in exhibitions on Salvador Dalí, Van Gogh and more and you’ve got one hell of a lot of choice.

 Sure, you might not want to shell out a hundred quid to take someone on a first date to Greenwich’s O2 Arena, but there are plenty of cheaper options available in our beloved capital.
-Camden’s renowned KOKO is scheduled to open later this spring – with confirmed acts including Tems, Parra for Cuva and Vance Joy among many others – and there are an array of Grassroots Music Venues dotted about offering gigs which won’t break that bank.
+Camden’s renowned KOKO has had a fantastic lineup on the bill since reopening last year – and there are an array of Grassroots Music Venues dotted about offering gigs which won’t break that bank either.

-Rough Trade East, Colours Hoxton and Rye Wax in Peckham are all great date spots, and if you’re looking for something a bit more romantic, why not take your date to a candlelit concert?
+Rough Trade East, Colours Hoxton and Peckham Audio are all great date spots, and if you’re looking for something a bit more romantic, why not take your date to a candlelit concert?
 You’re trying to impress, remember…

 4. Amble along the Thames and stop for a pint or two in a pub

 If the weather’s playing ball, then there’s no better spot for a first date in London than by taking a stroll along the River Thames.
 Depending where you start – Southbank is a good place we reckon – you’ll pass by some of the city’s most famous landmarks, including the Tate Modern, the Millenium Bridge and Shakespeare’s Globe.